jackyzha0/quartz/content/essays/a walk to maahas road.md

 In two different compounds a but far from each other on Maahas Road, two different families—groups of children—were doing the same thing: playing soaked in their inflatable pools.

 At the end of Maahas Road is IPB Road, the road that separates IRRI from the rest of UPLB.
 Parallel the IPB Road is a railroad.
 Around 7:00 pm, you will hear the train approaching.
 This afternoon, there might not be a train coming.
 It's Maundy Thursday.
-When there is no train, the tracks are filled with people and trolleys, which reminded me of Lopez, Quezon (cf. [[lilim/031]]).
+When there is no train, the tracks are filled with people and trolleys, which reminded me of Lopez, Quezon (cf. [[essays/walking lopez 1]]).

 I peek inside the fences of IRRI and see the mountains from afar.
 I crossed the road to where a few joggers and walkers are resting.
 A dog approached a woman at her seat, its owner following behind it.
 The shitzu had no leash.
 It was free.